jerturowetz/notes/to-do-hosting.md

 ## Info needed for migration

--wpengine install name that needs to be transferred: wivacuums
+-wpengine install name that needs to be transferred: carly

 -wpengine name for the Origin account: kpdesign -Support PIN: B83961
 -owner-level email address the account is under: j.turowetz@gmail.com

--wpengine name for the receiving account: aspirateurwest -Support PIN: B44754
+-wpengine name for the receiving account: carlywfridman -Support PIN: B90011
 -owner-level email address the account is under: j.turowetz@gmail.com